suny-am/dotnet-container-dev-env-starter/README.md

 - [x] Dockerfile
 - [x] Docker Compose
 - [x] VS Code Dev Containers
+- [ ] Separate Docker Compose files for development and production

 See the [open issues](https://github.com/suny-am/dotnet-container-dev-env-starter/issues) for a full list of proposed features (and known issues).